Updated

 2. What complications are caused by implant rejection after hernia repair surgery?

 When an implant is rejected by the body, the integrity of the device is compromised.
-Though an adverse event in and of itself, mesh implant rejection can lead to additional hernia mesh complications.
+Mesh implant rejection can lead to additional hernia mesh complications.
 Symptoms of hernia mesh rejection may include:

 - inflammation